Stud-Io-Games/Godot-2D-Background-Animation/README.md

 The `Level scene` to test the background animation.

-The `Player scene` including its animations
+The `Player scene` including its animations.
+For the player animation check this [repository](https://github.com/Stud-Io-Games/Godot-2D-Player-Animation)

 ## Setup